sitespeedio/coach/docs/developers-guide.md

 git clone git@github.com:sitespeedio/coach.git
 ```

-Inside your coach folder install the dependencies and run the tests to check that everything works:
+Inside your coach folder install the dependencies and run the tests to check that everything works (you need latest LTS NodeJS):

 ```bash
 cd coach